Webbing of the fingers or toes

 The following tests may be done:

-An orthopedic surgeon may perform surgery to separate the connected fingers or toes.
+Surgery may be done to separate the fingers or toes.